esignor/CCGR/README.md

 - `requirements.txt`: (alternative to conda) used to install dependencies via pip.

-- `dev`: contains the implementation of the CCGR software, including preprocessing scripts, libraries, and model architecture definitions.
+- `dev/`: contains the implementation of the CCGR software, including preprocessing scripts, libraries, and model architecture definitions.

-- `dev/DATASET`: directory containing the datasets compatible with CGR, along with the necessary documentation (*DatasetsGuidelines.md*) to obtain them.
+- `dev/DATASET`: directory containing the datasets compatible with CCGR, along with the necessary documentation (*DatasetsGuidelines.md*) to obtain them.

 - `dev/VirusPreprocessingDatasets.py`: script that converts virological genome sequences in .fasta format into datasets compatible with the CCGR pipeline.